albertnis/albert.nz/content/blog/darkmod/index.md

 1. Runs through a template of the skin, replacing placeholders with the correct colours and resources.
 1. Returns the completed skin file as XML.

 Don't have or want MusicBee?
 Don't have or want Windows?
-Head over to the project anyway; the preview window should give you a good idea of what DarkMOD is about!
+[Head over to the project](https://darkmod.albertnis.com) anyway; the preview window should give you a good idea of what DarkMOD is about!

+The official forum thread for DarkMOD can be found on [the MusicBee forum](http://getmusicbee.com/forum/index.php?topic=17373.0).
+The source code for DarkMOD is available on [GitHub](https://github.com/albertnis/darkmod-js).

 [musicbee install]: http://getmusicbee.com/